 - Design-centric sprints get faster, more accurate results: We always refer back to it, but our favorite motto, “try fast, iterate fast, fail quickly, and stop,” is becoming a requirement for keeping up with a future that belongs to the fast.
 Design teams enable rapid prototyping that supports 2 or 3 week sprints.
 These design sprints give you a chance to collect data quickly and validate business assumptions through concrete research.

 - Design marries the value proposition with your business objectives: It’s easy for business operations teams to get stuck in a cycle with processes that have always seemed successful.
 However, going through the same cycle over and over again can quickly cause innovation to stall.
-Designers can define alternative paths to innovate and meet business objectives.
+Designers can define alternative paths to innovative design and meet business objectives.
 Ultimately, good and valid design sells more than the status quo.

 Changing the Narrative When It Comes to Design